orlandov/node-mongodb/README.markdown

 ====

 This package is EXPERIMENTAL, with emphasis on MENTAL.
-I am working on this in my spare time to learn the node.js, v8 and mongo API's.
-I am mixing C and C++.
+I am working on this in my spare time to learn the Node, v8 and MongoDB API's.
-I am probably doing it totally wrong.

 The error handling in this extension needs to be improved substantially.
 Be warned.